Revise Annuity logo

 What are some common scenarios?

 We often see younger customers continue to hold the annuity to benefit from ongoing compounding.
-With those approaching retirement and in need of income, we recommend considering swapping into an income-focused annuity and out of a growth annuity after the surrender period.
+With those approaching retirement and in need of income, we may recommend swapping into an income-focused annuity and out of a growth annuity after the surrender period.
+Of course, we can help you assess the benefits of an annuity replacement in this scenario.